-Ebullient heat sinks can redefine thermal constraints and thereby usher in a new era of processor design and performance that will lead to widespread adoption of liquid cooling.
+Ebullient’s waterless direct-to-chip cooling systems redefine thermal constraints, thereby ushering in a new era of processor design and performance that will lead to widespread adoption of liquid cooling.

 Until recently, the number of transistors per unit area roughly doubled every 18 to 24 months.
 This was predicted by Gordon Moore in 1965 and is known as Moore’s Law.
 For about 50 years, Moore’s Law set the rate of semiconductor technology development and was an unchanging constant that enabled the computer, Internet, communications, and cloud revolutions.

 Recently, Intel acknowledged that gains in transistor count will slow.
 Intel pushed back the debut of its first chips with 10-nanometer transistors from the end of 2016 to sometime in 2017.
 The company has admitted this wasn’t a one-off delay and that it can’t maintain the pace it used to (source).